jcyhong/MCMCmaxlik-dev/README.md

-# Sampling-based Maximum Likelihood Estimation for Latent Variable Models
+# Fast maximum likelihood estimation for general hierarchical models

 This project provides efficient sampling-based methods for maximum likelihood estimation in the context of latent variable modeling.
 The key algorithms revolve around stochastic gradient methods.